-In the first year of school, the first grade 100,000 students, in the second grade 90,000.
-The other 200,000 were spaced out from grade three to grade 12.
+In the first year of school, the first grade had a hundred thousand students, in the second grade ninety thousand.
+The other two hundred thousand were spaced out from grade three to grade twelve.
 This is because schools have reopened; girls have been allowed to come back.
 What Afghans have learned I believe from being refugees because there are several million who are refugees is that women have to be educated.
 This applies to the younger ones, now, the ones who are coming out.
 What we are looking at is an Afghanistan that will change tremendously in the next several years as more and more girls are educated.
-Right now what we have is something like a 90% or 95% rate of illiteracy for women.
-The mothers, people whose sisters, aunts and the grandmothers are all behind walls and behind their veils.
+Right now what we have is something like a 90 percent or 95 percent rate of illiteracy for women.
+The mothers, people whose sisters, aunts, and the grandmothers are all behind walls and behind their veils.
 It's almost like a lost generation.
 As far as resource allocation is concerned, probably there's not much you can do there.